iguanaonastick/UBC-Housing-Database-Application/README.md

 CPSC 304 Group 93

+This project is not meant to be duplicated for the purposes of graded coursework.
 This project is based on the UBC housing system such as resident and residence information.
 Users will be able to access relevant data and create queries.